INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 I know.
 Well, Brian’s jamming with Whitesnake right now, and James is out with George Lynch right now.
 I know the guys are out touring and jamming right now, and they’re so busy.
-And I’ve got so much on the Black Label list of things to do, you know what I mean.
+And I’ve got so much on the Black Label list of things to do.
 But yeah, with them being two and a half hours late for interviews and stuff like that, you know, I don’t know how we’re going to fit in this Pride and Glory.

 Yeah.
 I’ve seen it.

 How about doing the Zakk movie?
 Have you ever been thinking about that?

 Oh, a Zakk movie?
 Oh, just everybody taking a piss at me?
 Yeah, that would be pretty good!
 (Laughter).
 It would be pretty funny.
 I can tell you that much.

 Some more about Lemmy, you guys worked together during NO MORE TEARS and OZZMOSIS albums.
 How was he to work with?

 Ozzy and Lemmy have been friends forever.
 When Bob wasn’t doing many lyrics or Geezer wasn’t doing stuff, it only made perfect sense for him to give Lemmy a buzz.
 And Lemmy is a great lyricist too.
 So Lemmy is super cool and super-talented.
 He is a whole institution.

 The last question: After this European tour, what’s in your plans after that?

 Well, after we finish this, we’re going to go back to the States.
 We’re going to tour Fuze TV.
 We’ll be out for May and June.
 In July and August, we’re coming back over here to do festivals over here in Europe.
 We’re going to be touring until Christmas time.
 I know that.
 And then we’ll see what happens after that.